vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.2.0 use mirrorlist for get current remote mirror in use in this mode not required -Syu, calcolate speed mirror
 * v0.1.0 remove useless options, check if server have all files in db, little better output
 * v0.0.0 first alpha version, be careful